 Zadar ferry port

-Zadar is a historical town in the central Dalmatia very popular among tourist.
+Zadar is a historical town in central Dalmatia which is very popular among tourists.
 That is why it is perfectly connected to almost all the islands in the Zadar archipelago and there is a connection with Ancona in Italy.
-Most of the ferry connections are now operated from the ferry terminal in Gaženica, located south-east from the old town of Zadar and its main ferry port.
+Most of the ferry connections are now operated from the ferry terminal in Gaženica, located south-east of the old town of Zadar and its main ferry port.
 There is a port authority building in the port, but not a lot of facilities.

 The old port of Zadar is now left with a few catamaran connections and a ferry line for Italy.

 The main bus station is between the Gaženica ferry terminal and the old town (3.5 km from Gaženica and 2 km from the old town).

 Getting to and from the ports in Zadar